kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 ## Using the KubeVirt web UI

 ### Create a Virtual Machine

+> **NOTE:** at the time of this writing, the WebUI is fully functional on
+> OpenShift but not yet in Kubernetes (we are working on it! :D).
+In Kubernetes
+> if you try to spin up a VM using the *wizard* the namespaces will not be
+> shown, preventing this workflow to complete.
+For now, on a Kubernetes
+> environment, just skip this section about the create VM wizard and look at the
+> other UI features.

 Click the `Create Virtual Machine` drop-down and select `Create with Wizard`